seheesf88/shoppingmall-/README.md

 ### UserStories [Needs to be updated for the current projected]:

-Given below is the link to the userStories used for this project:
+Given below is the userStories used for this project:

 ![UserStories Link](https://git.generalassemb.ly/AkshayMysore/Project1/blob/master/Additional%20Files/userStories%20Screenshot.png)